- class Health.Client#

 A low-level client representing AWS Health APIs and Notifications

-The Health API provides programmatic access to the Health information that appears in the Personal Health Dashboard.
-You can use the API operations to get information about events that might affect your Amazon Web Services services and resources.
+The Health API provides access to the Health information that appears in the Health Dashboard.
+You can use the API operations to get information about events that might affect your Amazon Web Services and resources.

 You must have a Business, Enterprise On-Ramp, or Enterprise Support plan from Amazon Web Services Support to use the Health API.
 If you call the Health API from an Amazon Web Services account that doesn’t have a Business, Enterprise On-Ramp, or Enterprise Support plan, you receive a